YueSugithub/h1b_statistics/README.md

 3. [Run instructions](README.md#run-instructions)
 # Problem

-The immigration data trends has gained much attention recently because of the stringent provisions to the H-1B labour application process.
+The immigration data trends have gained much attention recently because of the stringent provisions to the H-1B labour application process.
 When a newspaper editor was researching this issue, she found statistics unavailable from the US Department of Labor and its Office of Foreign Labor Certification Performance Data for past years.

-This mechanism is aimed to help to solve this problem.
+This mechanism is aimed to solve this problem.
 By this mechanism, the editor can get Top 10 Occupations and Top 10 States for certified visa applications easily.

 # Approuch